RafiaZeeshan14/Netflix-Clone/README.md

 ## Features
 - Replication of the Netflix user interface
-- Dummy content to mimic the appearance of a real Netflix homepage, movie listings, etc.
 - Responsive design for seamless viewing on various devices
 - Practice project for front-end development skills